On May 28, 2021, I will allow my three 11-year-old children to cut my hair.

-I will finish the first draft of my new book by June 1st.
+I will finish the first draft of my new book by the end of May.

-On that day, I will host a Facebook Live where one of two things will happen:
+On May 28 day, I will host a Facebook Live where one of two things will happen:

 - You will see my children cut my hair live on the Internet.